Ruchiiiiii/Immunobiology-Modeling/README.md

 - It generates multiple random paratopes of the same length as the antigen epitope.

 3. Bcell_Selection Code:
-This code models the SH process.
+- This code models the SH process.
 In this process, cells undergo rapid division and mutation at specific genes.
-These mutations are semi-random, and may produce cells which can either recognise the epitope better, worse or the same amount.
-PAM stands for Point Accepted Mutations, which refer to changes in a single amino acid of a protein, which is accepted by the process of natural selection.
+- These mutations are semi-random, and may produce cells which can either recognise the epitope better, worse or the same amount.
+-PAM stands for Point Accepted Mutations, which refer to changes in a single amino acid of a protein, which is accepted by the process of natural selection.
 The PAM matrix is a 20*20 matrix where each row and column depict one amino acid.
 Each entry in the matrix shows the likelihood that one amino acid will change into the other.
-Under the function ‘somatic_hyp’:
+- Under the function ‘somatic_hyp’:
     1. First the epitope is stored and a dictionary of the starting population of B cells is created, with the population number as the key, and the paratope sequence as the value.